CloudOpsBench/CloudOpsBench/docs/smoke-test.md

 A real model run, separate trusted verifier, adversarial egress/tampering tests, provider API allowlisting, broader emulator semantics, and fully locked image/dependency builds are not implied by an oracle/nop smoke pass.
-The Terraform scaffold has additional independent integration TODOs.
+The secure Terraform task is also experimental;
+neither task certifies a tamper-proof grader or complete AWS fidelity.